MaxJuniorr/eight-queens-puzzle/README.md

 * While number of failures < maxfailures: This loop continues as long as the number of failures (unsuccessful attempts to find a better solution) is less than the maximum allowed failures.

-* The current state's fitness is 28?: It checks if the current state's fitness is equal to 28.
+* The current state's fitness is 28?: It checks if the current state's fitness is equal to 28, which means that none of the possible pairs of queens (C(8,2)) are attacking each other.
 If it is, the algorithm ends, as a solution has been found.

 * Visit a random neighbor state: If the fitness is not 28, the algorithm visits a random neighboring state, which means choosing a slight variation of the current state.
+Which consists in moving 1 queen.

 * Calculate the neighbor state's fitness: The fitness of the new neighboring state is evaluated.